 - Filter either alphabetically, by subject or database types.

-- Via The Database Topic Overview where you can look up your field of study and then from here see the selected databases for chosen field.
+- Via The Database Subject List where you can look up your field of study and then from here see the selected databases for chosen field.

-Please note: When opening these websites, the text is in Danish.
+*Please note: When opening the A-Z List, the text is in Danish.
 Use the browser translate feature (in Chrome and Firefox) - right click and choose "Translate to..." to translate to your language.

 BrowZine is the library index accessing the online journals, where the online articles are published.